justpsychiatry/Justpsychiatry-Article-Archive/docs/source/j_pak_psych_soc/_disorders_based_on_international_classification_of_diseases_criteria_and_its_association_with_depression_and_anxeity_page.docx.rst

    l).

-   depression, with 11.8 % and 63% having mild depression and

-   anxiety respectiveiy (Tabte 2 ).
-The mest striking finding of the study that came out incidentally was the significant association (Le.p-v.ilue

-   <0.SJ between symptoms of eye diseases and psychiatric co­

-   morbidity (Table 4).
+   depression, with 11.8 % and 63% having mild depression and anxiety respectiveiy (Tabte 2 ).
+The mest striking finding of the study that came out incidentally was the significant association between symptoms of eye diseases and psychiatric co­ morbidity (Table 4).
    However, the association between eye diseases as per ICD-10 and anxiety and/or depression was not significant.
    **(Table4)**